zheda-mai/zheda-mai.github.io/_pages/about.md

 title: About Me
 author_profile: true
 ---
 I am a third-year Ph.D. student from the Department of Computer Science and Engineering at The Ohio State University, advised by Professor [Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao).
 I obtained my MASc. from the [University of Toronto](https://www.utoronto.ca/) advised by [Prof. Scott Sanner](https://d3m.mie.utoronto.ca/members/ssanner/).
-I worked on Continual Learning and Recommender Systems during my master collaborating with [LG AI Research](https://www.lgresearch.ai/).I  completed my BASc. in [Engineering Science](https://engsci.utoronto.ca/) at the University of Toronto.
+I worked on Continual Learning and Recommender Systems during my master collaborating with [LG AI Research](https://www.lgresearch.ai/).
+I completed BASc. in [Engineering Science](https://engsci.utoronto.ca/) at the University of Toronto.

 My research interests lie in